-It was supposed to be a simple speeding violation which will require an affordable fee.
-However, a Georgia man was caught by an expensive surprise when he was slapped with a whopping US$ 1.4 million fine after being caught driving at 90 mph in a 55 mph zone.
+This could be one for the record books because many were aghast over a simple speeding violation.
+The story is about a Georgia man who was slapped with a whopping US$ 1.4 million fine after being caught driving at 90 mph in a 55 mph zone.

-The staggering sum was later clarified by local authorities as merely a "placeholder" as the Metro Atlanta are trying to finally crack down on illegal street takeovers.
+The mind-boggling amount was later clarified by local authorities as merely a "placeholder" as the Metro Atlanta officias are trying to finally regulate and mitigate illegal street takeovers.

-Connor Cato, the motorist in question, was left stunned when he received the seven-figure ticket.
+Connor Cato, the motorist in the story, was left surprised when he received the seven-figure ticket.
 "I knew I was going to be fined for speeding, but US$ 1.4 million was beyond comprehension," Cato told local media outlet, WSAV.

 When Cato contacted the Savannah court to inquire about the potential typographical error, he was met with a firm response.
 "The lady on the phone confirmed the 'US$ 1.4 million' figure," Cato shared.
 "She insisted that I either pay up or appear in court on December 21."